 My name is Elizabeth, but everyone calls me Liz.
 Nice to meet you!

 I’m from the great state of Michigan — born in Kalamazoo, raised in the suburbs of Detroit.
 I studied psychology at the University of Michigan, whose football team is the joy of my life or the bane of my existence, depending on the year.
 I have a PhD in clinical psychology, as well as master’s degrees in psychology and theology, from Fuller Theological Seminary.
-In the last few years, I’ve been a therapist, a high school youth worker, and an adjunct professor; currently, I split my time among writing, teaching, speaking, and raising my toddler son.
-Otherwise, I’m usually pursuing things related to pop culture, food, or college football.
+In the past, I’ve been a therapist, a high school youth worker, and a consultant.
+Currently, I split my time among writing, teaching, speaking, co-running Progressive Asian American Christians, and raising my toddler son.
+When I’m not doing those things, I’m usually pursuing something related to pop culture, food, or college football.

 The name of this blog comes from an experience I had at the beginning of grad school.
 I was at a small gathering in my next-door neighbors’ apartment, and I had written down my name and email address for one of their friends, whom I had met earlier that evening.
 Glancing at my info, she asked, “What’s your real name?”

 I paused, puzzled; no one had ever asked me that before.
 “My name is Elizabeth,” I replied.

 Sensing my confusion, she quickly jumped in to clarify.
 “I have all these students with these great Asian names who are like, ‘Oh, just call me Sue.'”

 I paused again, surprised by what she was implying.
 “My name is Elizabeth,” I repeated, lacking the wherewithal in the moment to explain that I was born in Michigan and my legal name is, in fact, Elizabeth and not one of the great Asian names she was referring to.